zaBogdan/Zephyrus/README.md

 <p align="center">
   <img src="https://imgur.com/uHDcZyk.jpg" alt="New logo"/>
 </p>
 This is a Content Management System created for learning purposes.
 It has suffered a lot of changes and improves during this commits.
-If you want to see a changelog of this look at the [Versions ](#versions).
+If you want to see a changelog of this look at the [Versions](#versions).
 Project is not regularly maintained and can have severe security issues because of the little time I have.

 # Installation with Docker
 I tried to automate as much as I could and these are the new steps: